anupriaa/play-example-fluentlenium/README.md

 A simple Play application illustrating the use of Fluentlenium for testing.
 Illustrates:

-  * Page Object Pattern.
+  * Page Object Pattern (test/pages/IndexPage.java)
-  * How to select an item from a pulldown menu as part of a test case.
+  * How to select an item from a pulldown menu as part of a test case (test/IntegrationTest.java)

 Usage
 =====